Paul Christie (musician)

-Paul Adrian Christie (born 1953) is an Australian rock music bassist and vocalist.
+Paul Adrian Christie (born 1953) is an Australian rock bassist and vocalist.
 He was a member of various groups including Kevin Borich Express (1978–79), Mondo Rock (1980–82) and the Party Boys (1982–90, 1992, 1998–99).
 As a member of Mondo Rock he performed on the tracks, "State of the Heart", "Cool World", "Summer of '81", "Chemistry", "No Time", "The Queen and Me" and "In Another Love".

 Biography

 Paul Adrian Christie was born in 1953 and grew up in Brisbane.
 By 1976 he was a member of a group, Feet First, followed by Silverwing, Bobby Warren & Co & Loose Booty before joining hard rockers, Kevin Borich Express, in May 1978 in Sydney.
 He replaced Bob Jackson on bass guitar alongside Kevin Borich on lead guitar and lead vocals and John Annas on drums.

 The group toured the United States, where they added the American keyboardist, Tim Schafer (ex-Gary Wright Band) and recorded tracks at Cherokee Studios, Los Angeles.
 While in LA they performed two shows at Starwood Theatre with a set list, "'Going Somewhere', 'Celebration', 'KB's Boogie', 'Going Down Town', 'No Turning Back' and 'New City Lights'."
 This line-up issued a studio album, No Turning Back, in March 1979, with Tom Serfert producing.
 In the following month Christie and Schafer both left.

 In April 1980 Christie joined Mondo Rock in Melbourne on bass guitar with James Black (ex-Rum Jungle, Russell Morris Band) on keyboards and guitar; Gil Matthews (ex-Billy Thorpe & the Aztecs) on drums; Eric McCusker (ex-the Captain Matchbox Whoopee Band) on guitar; and Ross Wilson (ex-Daddy Cool) on lead vocals and harmonica.
 As a member of that group he performed on the albums, Chemistry (July 1981) and Nuovo Mondo (July 1982).

 The albums provided the singles, "State of the Heart" (October 1980), "Cool World" (March 1981), "Chemistry" (July), "Summer of '81" (October), "No Time" (June 1982), "The Queen and Me" (September) and "In Another Love" (March 1983).
 He co-wrote the tracks, "Chemistry" from the album of that name, and, "Domination", from Nuovo Mondo (and B-side of "The Queen and Me").
 By September 1982 Christie had left that group.

 Christie then founded an Australian rock ensemble, the Party Boys, in November 1982 in Sydney.
 The initial line-up was former bandmate Borich on guitar, Graham "Buzz" Bidstrup, (ex-the Angels) on drums, Harvey James (ex-Mississippi, Ariel, Sherbet) on guitar and James Reyne (on loan from Australian Crawl) on lead vocals.
 From his memoirs: